nweidenh/startup/README.md

 - [x] **WebSocket Data Placeholder** - On the play game page, there will be notifications sent about who is playing the game and whose turn it is, incluidng if there are any spectators.
 It will also announce a winner when the game ends.

 - [x] **Styling** - I also added a bit of impromptu styling with HTML to make things flow and look a little more presentable.
 This includes dividers between header and footer, as well as some buttons and header texts.

+## CSS Deliverable

+For this deliverable I properly styled the applications into its final appearance.

+- [x] **Header, Footer, and Main Content Body** - Created styling for each header and footer, as well as the main content body of each page.

+- [x] **Navigation Elements** - Got rid of the underlines for the main navigation pieces in the header, and then changed the color to match the theme.
+I did not change the github link because I felt that this would emphasize the fact that it was a link.

+- [x] **Responsive to Window Resizing** - The app looks good on all window sizes and devices.
+If it gets really small then I feel it would be impractical, but that is likely the same for all tiny screens.

+- [x] **Application Elements** - Emphasized contrast and whitespace.
+The layout has been changed to be centered on the page and emphasize the main parts of each page.

+- [x] **Application Text Content** - Consistent sans-serif font across the whole website, with sizes and bold differing when needed.

+- [x] **Applicaiton Images** - Styled the image on the home screen with padding added, as well as an image-like table on the Play Game page.